Esri/cad-bim-scripts/readme.md

 ## Issues
 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

-The tools are provided as is and there is no official support.
+The samples are provided as is and there is no official support.

 ## Contributing
 Esri welcomes contributions to our open source projects on GitHub.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

 We encourage you to submit issues for:
-- Enhancement requests for new tools.
+- Enhancement requests for new samples.
-- Bugs you find while using the tools.
+- Bugs you find while using the samples.

-We do not currently accept new PRs for full features (e.g. a new tool or a significant change to the tools).
+We do not currently accept new PRs for full features (e.g. a new sample or a significant change to the samples).

 ## Licensing
 Copyright 2025 Esri